 All undergraduates must satisfy the USC Core, which includes general education, writing and diversity requirements.
-The general education requirements are met with coursework provided by the College of Letters, Arts and Sciences; the same is true for the lower-division writing requirement.
-The upper-division writing requirement and the diversity requirement may be satisfied with courses offered by USC College or by some of the university's professional schools.
+The general education requirements are met with course work provided by the Dornsife College of Letters, Arts and Sciences; the same is true for the lower-division writing requirement.
+The upper-division writing requirement and the diversity requirement may be satisfied with courses offered by the Dornsife College of Letters, Arts and Sciences or by some of the university’s professional schools.

 General Education Requirements

 In the USC general education program, students learn to think critically and to understand the present in historical and cultural perspective – to become generally well-educated people.
 To achieve this goal, students in all undergraduate programs must complete one course that satisfies each of the following categories:

 I. Western Cultures and Traditions

 V. Arts and Letters

 VI.
 Social Issues